emacsmirror/emacsshot/README.md

 which does the same as `emacsshot-snap-window` but also includes the modeline when taking the shot.

+There is function `emacsshot-snap-mouse-drag` which snaps the rectangle defined by a drag i.e. press button-1, keep pressed, move the mouse and release the button.

 The filenames are configurable.
 Hint: `M-x customize-group emacsshot`.
 Note that the file-suffix defines the image-format under which the file gets stored.
+Note that the filenames may contain paths which allows some organization of the shots.

 It's possible to add a timestamp to the filename as postfix.
 See `M-x customize-variable emacsshot-with-timestamp`.